cboettig/ews-review/manuscript.md

 hysteresis.
 However, the transition, while not smooth, is not due to a saddle-node or similar bifurcation, and CSD would not be expected.

-Catastrophic Regime Shifts without Bifurcations or CSD (6)
+Catastrophic Regime Shifts without Bifurcations or CSD (VI)
 ----------------------------------------------------------

 Some rapid regime shifts are not due to bifurcations at all.
 A large external